The Company owns:

 · the Rudno nad Hronom exploration licence – 100%;

-· the Ľubietová exploration licence application – 100%.
+· the Cejkov Zemplin exploration licence – 100%.

-In January 2018 the Company completed the procedural requirements to move to 100% interests in the Hodrusa-Hamre and Nova Bana exploration licences.
+In May 2019 the Company completed the procedural requirements to renew the 100% interest in the Hodrusa-Hamre exploration licence.

 Located 200 kilometres east of Vienna, the 103.5km² Hodrusa-Hamre exploration licence covers the majority of the historic Hodrusa-Hamre/Banska Stiavnica mining district, the caldera of the Neogene Stiavnica Stratovolcano, hosting some 120 epithermal veins with the major veins reaching a length of 8 kilometres.

-The Company’s rock chip assay result highlights from numerous vein systems include:
+The Company’s rock chip assay result highlights from numerous vein systems in Hodrusa include:

 · 29 samples averaged 7.80 g/t gold and 33.0 g/t silver from the Ignac-Rabenstein prospect;